encodis/mokuwiki/README.md

 Note that only the page and tag links are converted, everything else should be left the same by `moku-wiki`.
 Also note that:

-1. The YAML metadata format must be used (and the end of the block must indicated with `...` not `---`).
+1. The YAML metadata format must be used (and the end of the block must indicated with `...`, not with `---`).
 2. If a page does not have a "title" key in the metadata then processing is skipped.
 3. The "title" cannot contain parentheses or brackets (basically just alpha-numeric characters and some punctuation).
 4. The output filename of a file will be a "slugified" version of the title (which might completely unrelated to the *input* filename).
 So an input file with the name "file1.md" and a title of "A Page Title" will produce an output file named "a_page_title.md" in the output folder.